Romeu Italo Ripoli: Sports director

 In 1976, XV was vice champion the Paulista Football Championship, the team's greatest title to date and the first club in the interior of São Paulo to reach such a standings.

-That same year, extremely popular, Ripoli was candidate to mayor.
-However, due to political mistakes made, such as talking too much about his controversial ideas, he ended up losing the election and coming in third.
-The Prefecture of Piracicaba was the great dream not reached by him.
-In 1977, the XV reached 8th place in the Brazilian Soccer Championship.
+In 1979, the XV reached 13th place in the Brazilian Soccer Championship, the best placement in its history in the tournament.

 A charismatic leader, Ripoli got involved in several disputes with the Federação Paulista de Futebol (FPF), always seeking to bring benefits to clubs in the interior of São Paulo.
 Known for his great intelligence, speaking several languages and characterizing the countryman, Ripoli was an inveterate smoker.
 Always winding up his straw cigarette, he was a type in the newspapers and in the sports programs of the TV, where he appeared frequently, criticizing judges and leaders of the FPF.
 He was the intellectual mentor and aggregator of the clubs of the interior of São Paulo that led the FPF to have, for the first time in history, a president of the interior.

 A victim of lung cancer, he died in 1983, shortly before his 67th birthday and XV to become champion of the second division, returning to the elite of the soccer of São Paulo.

+"In his hands", Losso Netto assures us in Jornal de Piracicaba on 29 October 1983, "the veterans club lived its greatest moments of glory.
+An intimidating fighter, he did not compromise with injustice.
+In sports politics, full of malice and dishonesty, Ripoli never let the rights of his club or the little ones be taken away.
+That's why he was a true leader in football in São Paulo, listened to, respected, a leader of the most authentic in Brazil's most popular sport."

+"Few, very few, lived like him on this earth, giving their work for its growth and projection.
+One of his most expressive human figures: Romeu Italo Ripoli", said journalist Losso Neto.

+Family

-He left 4 children: Tomaz Caetano Cannavam Ripoli (1947–2013), who was titular professor of the ESALQ; Elizabeth Cannavam Ripoli (1952), professional pianist and musical businesswoman; Antonio Roberto de Godoi (1957), communications engineer, researcher and entrepreneur; and Edson Diehl Ripoli (1964), Lieutenant General of the Brazilian Army.
+He left 4 children: with Florisbella Cannavam Ripoli (December 28, 1920 - February 16, 2018), Tomaz Caetano Cannavam Ripoli (February 16, 1947 - February 24, 2013), who was titular professor of the ESALQ and Elisabeth Cannavam Ripoli (April 2, 1952), professional pianist and musical businesswoman; with Luíza Catharina Salla (January 1, 1930), Antonio Roberto de Godoi (March 25, 1957), communications engineer, researcher and entrepreneur; and with Maria Apparecida Diehl (May 16, 1938), Edson Diehl Ripoli (December 9, 1964), Lieutenant General of the Brazilian Army.

+Tributes

+Piracicaba elected Ripoli as one of the personalities of the year, in 1975/1976.
+He received numerous diplomas and decorations.
+An avenue in the city is named after him, in Parque Residencial Eldorado, parallel to avenue Eurico Gaspar Dutra and close to SP-308 (Rodovia do Açúcar, Comendador Mário Dedini.